 2. Understand the differences and similarities between MMIs and Traditional Interviews

-The similarities between the interview types come from the more formal stations that MMIs also utilise.
-In these stations may be asked questions you would expect from more traditional styles e.g. questions surrounding motivation, work experience, your personality, ethics and knowledge of current affairs and the NHS.
+The similarities between the interview types comes from the more formal stations that MMIs also utilise.
+In these stations you may be asked questions you would expect from more traditional styles e.g. questions surrounding motivation, work experience, your personality, ethics and knowledge of current affairs and the NHS.

 Remember, interviewers aren’t trying to catch you out; they just want to make sure that you come across as well in person as you do on paper.
 Many questions may actually have no right answer, but they just want to see your thought processes.
 If you find you need something clarified, just ask!